 Hi Stjepan !
 Could you tell us something about Muka?

 Stjepan Dianić: Hi, my name is Stjepan and I’m the low-end rumble, the 4-string apocalyptic doom invocation in Muka.
 I play bass 🙂 Muka is a blackened doom metal band from Zagreb, Croatia.
 We’ve been active since 2012.
 We have self-released two albums : ‘Svi Šute’ in 2014 and ‘Sveta Stoka’ in March of 2017.

 You have released second album Sveta Stoka in March 2017, could you tell us something about it?

 Stjepan Dianić: That’s right.
-It’s been out for almost two months now and we are very satisfied and a bit surprised with the positive reactions from people around the globe.
-Since the lyrics are in Croatian, we didn’t have any huge expectations, but we have been proved wrong with people downloading the album, reviewing it, sending us messages from all over the world.
+It’s been out for almost two months now.
+We are very satisfied and a bit surprised with the positive reactions from people around the globe.
+Since the lyrics are in Croatian.
+We didn’t have any huge expectations, but we have been proved wrong with people downloading the album, reviewing it, sending us messages from all over the world.

 To simplify a bit, I would describe it as a form of contempt and abhorrence towards idiots and the system that breeds idiots.

 Could you tell us something about process of creation of it?

 Stjepan Dianić: We took our time to create enough songs so that we could choose the most brutal, most intense pieces for the album.
 Our general concept for albums is to make around 30 minutes of quality music, with songs that fit together as whole, without any fillers or sub-par music.

 We threw out at least 2 finished songs and a couple of ‘in progress’ ones into trash.
 We didn’t feel they either fit the concept or that they were in the right style.